getstation/electron-better-web-request/readme.md

 # Electron Better Web Request

-This module aims to extends the usage of `electron-web-request` by allowing to bind different listeners to the lifecycle events proposed by Electron.
-It aligns with the base usage found [here](https://electronjs.org/docs/api/web-request), but work around [this issue](https://github.com/electron/electron/issues/10478) by proposing a multi-listeners mecanism.
+This module aims to extend the usage of `electron-web-request` by allowing to bind different listeners to the lifecycle events proposed by Electron.
+It aligns with the base usage found [here](https://electronjs.org/docs/api/web-request), but work around [this issue](https://github.com/electron/electron/issues/10478) by proposing a multi-listeners mechanism.

-It can be used as a drop in replacement, and only needs to receive the `electron-web-request` as an injected dependency to work indenticaly.
-If used as is, it will only use the last registered listener for a method (retro-compatible).
-On top of that, the [API]() offers ways to add / remove listeners, give them context and define a custom merging strategy for all applicable listeners.
+It can be used as a drop-in replacement, and needs to be applied to `Electron.session` (override the default `webRequest`, see [usage]()) to work identically.
+If used as is, it only uses the last registered listener for a method (retro-compatible).
+On top of that, the [API]() offers ways to add/remove listeners, give them context and define a custom merging strategy for all applicable listeners.

 ## Getting started